 2. Electives as specified by the student's adviser may include courses other than ANTH, with a maximum of 6 s.h.
 (3 s.h.
 3. The student must pass a foreign language proficiency test or the equivalent or pass a minimum of 6 s.h. in research skills courses approved by the chairperson of the department with a minimum grade of B in addition to the regular curriculum.
 The student must pass a comprehensive examination covering each area of anthropology (archeology, cultural anthropology, and physical anthropology).
 The student writes a thesis and presents a seminar based on the thesis research.
 The thesis proposal and the subsequent thesis must be approved by the student's adviser and committee composed of three anthropology faculty members and an outside reviewer, the departmental director of graduate studies, and the departmental chairperson.
+Internship option: ANTH 6994 (ANTH 6994 optional)3 s.h.
 The student writes an internship report and presents a seminar based on the internship report.
 The internship and the subsequent report must be approved by the student's adviser and the committee composed of three anthropology faculty members and external internship supervisor, the departmental director of graduate studies, and the departmental chairperson.
+The student's adviser and committee, the departmental director of graduate studies, and the chairperson must approve the student's course of study.